behrooz-a/ML-Flask-API/README.md

 The data shared here is from https://www.kaggle.com/datasets/yersever/500-person-gender-height-weight-bodymassindex

 # Train xgb model
 How to train the model with XGBoost model and save for API appilaction has been described here.
+"Train xgb model.ipynb"

 # How to run
+In "ML_application.ipynb" file
 Perform the following commands on your machine to run the software:

 ```shell